johnsie/Guides/Design-Patterns.md

 ### What is this document?

 This is a guide that I'm writing as I study different design patterns.
 I intend discussing how each design pattern works, why it is used and showing some code implementations of each in PHP, C# and Java.
 I will explain how I created each implementation.
 The purpose is to help anyone who reads it learn about different ways to implement the patterns and to help me understand the concepts in such a way that I can use or explain them better.
 I'm writing this as I go along with my learning so  will be checking updates in periodically.
 For this reason there may be times when it may not appear complete.
-Please feel free to add comments, suggests or correction as issues here on github and I will do my best to address them in a timely manner.
+Please feel free to add comments, suggestions or corrections as issues here on github and I will do my best to address them in a timely manner.

 [Click to see my Github project for this guide](https://github.com/users/johnsie/projects/4/)